Nytelife26/transparency/views/critical/society/colour-blindness.md

 This is no different in the field of social sciences; more specifically, media representation of the ideologies behind movements that seek to implement strategies of societal colourblindness.
-So, I will start by defining precisely what is meant by such terms: societal colourblindness is a concept in which abstract factors of one's background (exempli gratia, ethnic origins, gender identity, biological sex, sexual preference and orientation, et cetera) are ignored in societal preferences and decisions in order to create an environment of true equality.
-Hence, colourblindness: no matter the category, we are all intrinsically human, and it is unfair to generalise by painting any entire group based on such irrelevant features with the same brush.
+So, I will start by defining precisely what is meant by such terms: societal colourblindness is a concept in which the abstract factors of one's background - particularly ethnic origins and race in this ideology - are ignored in societal preferences and decisions in order to create an environment of true equality.
+Hence, colourblindness: no matter the category, we are all intrinsically human, and it is unfair to generalise or decide on people's rights by painting any entire group with the same brush based on such irrelevant features.

 So, how do critics represent such a view?